hassan-qasemi/contract_foundry_docs/src/platform_services.md

 ---

-## 1. Android Wallet dApp (Decentralized Wallet Interface)
+## 1. Non-Custadial Wallet dApp

-At the heart of Contract Foundry is a **non-custodial Android wallet application**, which acts as the sole interface for all interactions on the platform.
+An **non-custodial wallet decentralized application** as the only platform native interface of Contract Foundry SCaaS, which acts as the sole interface for all interactions on the platform.

 ### Features: